-This resource is available to ACS staff and member governance at www.acs.org/inclusivityguide and to the general public in the ACS Guide to Scholarly Communication.
+This resource is available to all both at www.acs.org/inclusivityguide and in the ACS Guide to Scholarly Communication.
 To give feedback on this guide, please email ISG@acs.org or use the Feedback button on this web page.
 Communicating inclusively is important to ACS, and staff and members should support each other in updating ACS materials over time.
 If you have suggestions for how to update content to follow these guidelines, please email email@example.com.

 Why should you use this guide?